cs4243-team18/captcha/data/mapping_guide.md

 - 0, o, O: skinny oval means digit, fat oval / almost round means o

+- 0 with diagonal lines incide the oval will be counted as 0 instead of 8

 # Dirty images (remove from dataset)

 - Missing characters or random icons